 Brethren, if a man be overtaken in a fault, ye which are spiritual, restore such an one in the spirit of meekness; considering thyself, lest thou also be tempted.
 Bear ye one another's burdens, and so fulfil the law of Christ.
 For if a man think himself to be something, when he is nothing, he deceiveth himself.
 But let every man prove his own work, and then shall he have rejoicing in himself alone, and not in another.
 For every man shall bear his own burden.
 Let him that is taught in the word communicate unto him that teacheth in all good things.
 Be not deceived; God is not mocked: for whatsoever a man soweth, that shall he also reap.
 For he that soweth to his flesh shall of the flesh reap corruption; but he that soweth to the Spirit shall of the Spirit reap life everlasting.
 And let us not be weary in well doing: for in due season we shall reap, if we faint not.
 As we have therefore opportunity, let us do good unto all men, especially unto them who are of the household of faith.

 -Galatians 6:1-10****When Paul (Saul) was journeying to the synagogues in Damascus, Syria, to find, bind and take to Jerusalem any fellow Israelites who believed Jesus, who had been crucified, to be the Christ, the Son of God, Paul and those with him saw a light from heaven flash around them.
 Paul heard the voice of Jesus speaking to him, and Paul spoke to Jesus and obeyed Jesus.
 In Damascus Paul was baptized.
 At least 3 years after Paul was baptized, Paul arrived in Jerusalem as a believer, teaching the good news of Jesus the Christ and everlasting life.
-Over 2,000 years before Jesus the Christ was born into the tribe of Judah, and Paul the apostle was born into the tribe of Benjamin, Abraham (Abram the Hebrew) and Sarah (Sarai) were born to Terah.
-When Abraham was 100 years old, Isaac was born to Abraham and 90-year-old Sarah.
-When Isaac was 40 years old, he married Rebekah, Abraham and Sarah's grandniece.
-When Isaac was 60 years old, fraternal twin sons Esau (Edom) and Jacob (Israel) were born to Isaac and Rebekah.
-Decades thereafter, Jacob married Rebekah's nieces Leah and Rachel, the daughters of Rebekah's brother Laban the Syrian (Aramean).
-Judah was the 4th son born to Jacob and Leah.
-Benjamin was the 2nd and last son born to Jacob and Rachel.
-The divinely inspired Scriptures of the Holy Bible reveal that Jesus was conceived of the Holy Spirit in the womb of Mary, a virgin, and Jesus was born into the tribe of Judah to Mary and her husband Joseph when Mary was a virgin.
-Approximately 30 years after Jesus was born to Joseph and Mary, Jesus was baptized in the Jordan River by Mary's relative John the Baptist, from the tribe of Jacob and Leah's 3rd born son Levi.
+Over 2,000 years before Paul was in Jerusalem, Abraham (Abram the Hebrew) and Sarah (Sarai) were born to Terah.
+The divinely inspired Scriptures of the Holy Bible reveal that Isaac was born to 100-year-old Abraham and 90-year-old Sarah.
+When Isaac was 40 years old, he was married to Rebekah, Abraham and Sarah's grandniece.
+Fraternal twin sons Esau (Edom) and Jacob (Israel) were born to 60-year-old Isaac and Rebekah.
+In Padan Aram, Haran, Jacob was married to Leah and Rachel, the daughters of Rebekah's brother Laban the Syrian (Aramean).
+Levi was the 3rd son born to Jacob and Leah, and Judah was Jacob and Leah's 4th born son.
+Joseph was the 1st son born to Jacob and Rachel.
+Approximately 1,900 years after Benjamin was born near Bethlehem to Jacob and Rachel, and Rachel died, Jesus the Christ and John the Baptist were born.
+John the Baptist was born into the tribe of Levi to Zechariah (Zacharias) the priest and his wife Elizabeth (Elisabeth).
+Jesus the Christ was conceived of the Holy Spirit in the womb of Elizabeth's relative Mary, a virgin, and Jesus was born into the tribe of Judah to Mary and her husband Joseph when Mary was a virgin.
+Approximately 30 years after John the Baptist and Jesus the Christ were born, Jesus was baptized in the Jordan River by John the Baptist.
 Jesus having prayed, the heavens tearing open, the Holy Spirit descended as a dove and lit upon Jesus.
 The Lord God in heaven audibly acknowledged his Son Jesus, and the Holy Spirit led Jesus into the desert wilderness.
-Jesus fasted for 40 days and nights and was tempted.
-Afterwards, Jesus was tended to by angels, and Jesus went to the area near John the Baptist, and John the Baptist proclaimed Jesus to be the Lamb of God taking away the sin of the world, In Galilee, Jesus told specific Israelite men to follow him, and Jesus began to preach, teach and perform miracles among the Israelites, the treasured and chosen people of the Lord God.
-While upon a boat, Jesus spoke to a multitude about sowersNear Jerusalem, Jesus taught about a servant's perception regarding the sowing and reaping of the servant's master.-Genesis 11:26-50:26, Exodus, Numbers 20:1-29, 27:12-23, Deuteronomy 31:1-30, 32:44-52, 34:1-12, Joshua 1:1-4:24, 23:1-24:33, Judges 1:1-2:23, 1 Samuel, 2 Samuel, 1 Kings, 2 Kings, 1 Chronicles 1:1-34, 2:1-17, 3:1-24, 6:1-81, 7:20-29, 10:1-29:30, Matthew, Mark, Luke, John, Acts 1:1-26, 6:1-8:4, 9:1-31, 11:19-28:31, Romans, 1 Corinthians, 2 Corinthians, Galatians, Ephesians, Philippians, Colossians, 1 Thessalonians, 2 Thessalonians, 1 Timothy, 2 Timothy, Titus, Philemon
+Jesus fasted 40 days and nights and was tempted.
+Afterwards, Jesus was tended to by angels, and Jesus went to the area near John the Baptist, and John the Baptist proclaimed Jesus to be the Lamb of God taking away the sin of the world, and testified that Jesus is the Son of God.
+In Galilee, Jesus told specific Israelite men to follow him, and Jesus began to preach, teach and perform miracles among the Israelites, the treasured and chosen people of the Lord God.
+While upon a boat, Jesus spoke to a multitude about sowersNear Jerusalem, Jesus taught about a servant's perception regarding the sowing and reaping of the servant's master.
+Less than 3 1/2 years after Jesus was baptized, Jesus was betrayed by Judas Iscariot the disciple and apostle, and Jesus was arrested.-Genesis 11:26-50:26, Exodus, Numbers 20:1-29, 27:12-23, Deuteronomy 31:1-30, 32:44-52, 34:1-12, Joshua 1:1-4:24, 23:1-24:33, Judges 1:1-2:23, 1 Samuel, 2 Samuel, 1 Kings, 2 Kings, 1 Chronicles 1:1-34, 2:1-17, 3:1-24, 6:1-81, 7:20-29, 10:1-29:30, Matthew, Mark, Luke, John, Acts 1:1-26, 6:1-8:4, 9:1-31, 11:19-28:31, Romans, 1 Corinthians, 2 Corinthians, Galatians, Ephesians, Philippians, Colossians, 1 Thessalonians, 2 Thessalonians, 1 Timothy, 2 Timothy, Titus, Philemon

 Reference Information: